-2. Retiring Gunners are encouraged to join the RAA by means of a personal letter from the Controller to each individual as he / she retires from the Serving Regiment.
+2. Retiring Gunners are encouraged to join the RAA by means of a personal letter from the Controller to each individual as they retire from the Serving Regiment.
 This is followed up within three months by a letter from the Regimental Secretary.